-\textbf{QAT vs.\ PTQ.} Theorem~\ref{thm:backward_quantized} guarantees that the backward solve converges whenever the forward solve does; this makes QAT well-defined, since it requires differentiating through the equilibrium.
-Figure~\ref{fig:qat_ptq} compares PTQ and QAT at 4, 6, and 8~bits.
-At 4~bits, PTQ fails ($\mq = -0.142$).
-QAT succeeds by learning weights that satisfy $\mq = 0.006 > 0$ (Figure~\ref{fig:qat_ptq}, right), achieving $96.78\%$ accuracy, though at the cost of a smaller margin ($m = 0.184$ vs.\ $0.227$).
-At 6 and 8~bits, both methods converge, with PTQ achieving slightly higher accuracy ($98.25\%$ and $98.29\%$) because it inherits the larger float margin.
+\textbf{QAT vs.\ PTQ.} Theorem~\ref{thm:backward_quantized}'s backward-pass guarantee makes QAT well-defined (it requires differentiating through the equilibrium).
+Figure~\ref{fig:qat_ptq} compares PTQ and QAT at 4, 6, 8~bits.
+PTQ fails at 4 bits ($\mq = -0.142$); QAT learns weights with $\mq = 0.006 > 0$, achieving $96.78\%$ accuracy at a smaller margin ($m = 0.184$ vs.\ $0.227$).
+At 6--8 bits both methods converge, with PTQ slightly higher ($98.25/98.29\%$) by inheriting the larger float margin.

 \textbf{Displacement bound validation.} The preceding experiments test \emph{convergence}; we now test the \emph{accuracy} of the converged equilibrium.
-Theorem~\ref{thm:equilibrium_displacement} bounds the displacement $\norm{\zqstar - \zstar}_2 \le (\norm{\DW}_2/m)\norm{\zqstar}_2$.
-Since the forward--backward solver terminates at finite tolerance, the computed equilibrium approximates but does not equal the true $\zqstar$; the theorem applies to the latter.
-Figure~\ref{fig:splitting_displacement} evaluates the bound on 2{,}560 randomly sampled test inputs at 6, 8, 12, and 16~bits.
-The bound is satisfied in $99.1\%$ (6-bit) to $91.3\%$ (16-bit) of samples, with the empirical displacement $3$--$5\times$ below the bound on average.
-The violation rate increases at higher bit-widths because $\norm{\DW}_2$ shrinks and the bound tightens, while the absolute solver error from finite tolerance remains roughly constant.
-Corollary~\ref{cor:relative_forward_error} gives a relative bound: at 16~bits, $\norm{\DW}_2/(m - \norm{\DW}_2) = 0.057\%$; at 6~bits, this rises to $154\%$, which is vacuous --- the relative bound becomes non-trivial around 8~bits.
+Theorem~\ref{thm:equilibrium_displacement} bounds the displacement between exact equilibria; the forward--backward solver terminates at finite tolerance, so a Cauchy--Schwarz residual-to-state argument $\norm{\hat z - \zstar}_2 \le \norm{F(\hat z) + \hat g}_2/m$ for any $\hat g \in G(\hat z)$ (immediate from $m$-strong monotonicity, cf.~\cite[Sec.~5.5]{bauschke_convex_2017}) combined with Theorem~\ref{thm:equilibrium_displacement} gives a corrected observable bound that absorbs the solver tolerance.
+Figure~\ref{fig:splitting_displacement} illustrates Corollary~\ref{cor:full_parameter_displacement}'s bound on 2{,}560 randomly sampled test inputs at 6, 8, 12, and 16~bits, with $W$, $U$, $b$ all quantized at the same bit-width.
+The maximum $\norm{\Delta u}_2$ ranges from $2.44$ (6-bit) to $0.002$ (16-bit), and the empirical displacement is $3$--$10\times$ lower than the bound for every sample.